COVID TEACHING FAQ

 Unfortunately you cannot demand classroom changes unless you have a medical accommodation that has been granted by the employer.
 However, you should document your concerns about any space/distancing issues with your Department Head or equivalent and request their input/ideas on any available options.

 Students with recognized disabilities can request special accommodations by presenting formally documented requirements to Student Accessibility Services (SAS).
 SAS then works with instructors to find the most appropriate way to implement an accommodation plan.
 We have yet to see a case where an SAS letter of accommodation requests that instructors wear a particular kind of mask.
-If this should happen to you, or you encounter any other accommodation in a letter from SAS that requires you to take particular action you are uncomfortable with, we invite you to contact the UMFA office at This email address is being protected from spambots.
-You need JavaScript enabled to view it. for advice.
+The Student Accessibility Policy states that Members have a right to question or challenge an accommodation by working first with SAS and/or with any accommodation team or liaison If SAS attempts to implement an accommodation where you are required to wear a particular mask, or you encounter any other accommodation in a letter from SAS that requires you to take particular action you are uncomfortable with, we invite you to contact the UMFA office at This email address is being protected from spambots.
+You need JavaScript enabled to view it. for advice before responding to the accommodation team or liaison.

 Q: Can I host office hours on Zoom even if classes are in-person?